oezgesahin/vineclust/README.md

 ### Bivariate copula families

-This package works with a wide range of parametric bivariate copula families for bivarite or multivariate clustering using vine copulas.
+This package works with a wide range of parametric bivariate copula families for bivariate or multivariate clustering using vine copulas.
 Specifically, it allows fitting elliptical (Gaussian, Student-t) and Archimedean (Clayton, Gumbel, Frank, Joe, BB1, BB6, and BB8) copulas with their possible 90, 180, 270 degrees rotations to cover a large